 It’s that time of year again where you step outside and realize that your trusted sweater and jacket combo isn’t cutting it.
 And sure, you promised yourself you’d get a real winter coat last year but there are so many options, so many styles, who has the time?

-Good news: I have the time, and I’m going to teach you how to be warm as hell this season.
+Turns out, I have the time, and I’m going to teach you how to be warm as heck this season.

 I’m going to focus on down jackets: their warmth-to-price and warmth-to-weight ratio just can’t be beaten.
 For the uninitiated, a down jacket is your typical puff coat.
 They’re unapologetically ugly, they don’t really go with anything, but if you’re cold and absolutely over it, get yourself a nice down jacket and leave that life behind.

 What is down — down is the insulation inside the puff coat, and it’s made from the soft, fluffy feathers that keep birds warm.
 The down in most garments is typically made from goose feathers.
 The sections you see in down coats that hold the down are called baffles.